darleg/QuantumCircuts/README.md

 worked as a Computer Specialist for 12 years.
 Specialized in three different areas, Data Communications, Software Analyst, and Systems Analyst.

+There is nothing to worry about here.
+I am no genius so this is going to be simple.
+There will be some mathematics equations.
+Some things are just easier with equations, like simulation and Physics.
+I probably will not even get into Quantum Physics much.
+I just want to show that a Quantum Computer is a computer.
+So, There should be a way to program it.